 - “…to heal the damage I’ve done to the city.
 And that’s why I’m resigning from politics forever and moving to Iqaluit.”

 As you might have heard, he didn’t go with any of those.
-Here’s how he finish that sentence:
+Here’s how he chose to finish that sentence:

 “…to change the past.”